 Magnesium plays an important role in keeping your heart healthy and strong.

-In fact, studies show that magnesium supplements can help lower high blood pressure levels, which may be a risk factor for heart disease (
+A 2021 review shows that magnesium supplements can help lower high blood pressure levels, which may be a risk factor for heart disease (

 Another review linked high magnesium intake to a lower risk of heart disease, stroke, and high blood pressure (